 There is so much to love about the parks of Walt Disney World.

 The rides and attractions.
-The sense of history — both in the parks, and the memories that we’ve all made in them.
+The sense of history — both in the parks and in the memories that we’ve all made in them.
 The incredible themeing that greets you at every turn.

 But of course, what do we love the most?
 The FOOD!